 food-insecure homes, Hamersma and Kim are concerned that lower educational attainment may be

 one mechanism by which food insecurity is transmitted from one generation to

-Colleen Heflin (PAIA) has been awarded funding for her project “Understanding SNAP and Food Security Among Low-Income Households," from the University of Kentucky/United States Department of Agriculture.
+- “Understanding SNAP and Food Security Among Low-Income Households."
+Funded by the University of Kentucky/United States Department of Agriculture.
 This project will assess the relationship between SNAP participation and the

 probability of premature mortality using nationally-representative data from